OffcierCia/Crypto-OpSec-SelfGuard-RoadMap/README.md

 Use a secure email provider like Protonmail or Tutanota.
 Also use trusted VPN like Mullvad or ProtonVPN.
 E2E (end-to-end) encryption is only as secure as the service you are sending the email to.

-For example, if a Protonmail user sends an email to a GMail user, the email is encrypted with TLS, but Google can still read and hand over any data that passes through their server.
+For example, if a Protonmail user sends an email to a Gmail user, the email is encrypted with TLS, but Google can still read and hand over any data that passes through their server.
 E2E can be re-established by using features such as the password-protected email feature from Protonmail.

 - [Watch More](https://www.youtube.com/channel/UCYVU6rModlGxvJbszCclGGw)
 - [Read More on Email Encryption with Proton](https://proton.me/support/proton-mail-encryption-explained)

-> Don't forget that the VDS/RDP + VM combinaton can replace all of this, but it is not available to everyone.
-If you know how to do it correcly - choose this way.
+> Don't forget that the VDS/RDP + VM combination can replace all of this, but it is not available to everyone.
+If you know how to do it correctly - choose this way.
 [Check out this article as well](https://www.techtarget.com/searchitoperations/tip/Understand-the-differences-between-VPS-vs-VPC).

 **On the opposite:**